 Symptomatic treatment consists of measures that do the following:

-Sipping sugarless fluids frequently, chewing xylitol-containing gum, and using an OTC saliva substitute containing carboxymethylcellulose, hydroxyethylcellulose, or glycerin may help.
+Sipping sugarless fluids frequently, chewing xylitol-containing gum, and using an over-the-counter saliva substitute containing carboxymethylcellulose, hydroxyethylcellulose, or glycerin may help.
 Petroleum jelly can be applied to the lips and under dentures to relieve drying, cracking, soreness, and mucosal trauma.
 A cold-air humidifier may aid mouth breathers who typically have their worst symptoms at night.

 Meticulous oral hygiene is essential.
 Patients should brush and floss regularly (including just before bedtime) and use fluoride rinses or gels daily; using newer toothpastes with added calcium and phosphates also may help avoid rampant caries.
 An increased frequency of preventive dental visits with plaque removal is advised.
 The most effective way to prevent caries is to sleep with individually fitted carriers containing 1.1% sodium fluoride or 0.4% stannous fluoride.
-In addition, a dentist can apply a 5% sodium fluoride varnish 2 to 4 times/yr.
+In addition, a dentist can apply a 5% sodium fluoride varnish 2 to 4 times a year.

 Patients should avoid sugary or acidic foods and beverages and any irritating foods that are dry, spicy, astringent, or excessively hot or cold.
 It is particularly important to avoid ingesting sugar near bedtime.